Belkworks/NEON/README.md

 # NEON
-*A simple package manager for lua.*
+*A simple package manager for Lua.*

 ## Loader
 Here is a snippet to quickly download and run NEON.